Renting a Car in Argentina: 17 Helpful Tips and Tricks

 The hairiest experience we had was driving up to Iruya in northern Argentina.
 It’s very steep and the road isn’t wide, so it was quite nerve-wracking squeezing past cars as we anxiously looked down at the sharp drop below!

 Avoid driving at night because roads usually aren’t well-lit.
-There’s also the danger of wild animals crossing the road – they can be hard to see in the dark.
+There’s also the danger of wild animals crossing the road.

 3. How much does renting a car in Argentina cost?